Kwiket/jets-seatmap-react-lib-pub/README.md

 Note: If you override `<JetsSeat />` or `<JetsTooltip />`, you will need to build the corresponding component and ensure that all interaction events are handled correctly.

+To ensure consistent behaviour of the `<JetsTooltip />`, the following methods must be used: `onTooltipClose`, `onSeatSelect`, `onSeatUnselect`.
+In case your tooltip is used only to show seat info `onSeatSelect` and `onSeatUnselect` can be ignored.

 ```jsx
 const componentOverrides = {
   JetsSeat: MyCustomJetsSeat,